 We have seen improvement in sleep already.
 And Ben recognizes it.
 For the past 2 nights, he has asked for his oils at bedtime.
 I don’t even have to talk him into using them.
 This might be huge.
 Time will tell.

-Some of you are wondering why I choose oils from Plant Therapy over the more popular MLM brands you usually hear about.
+Some of you are wondering why I choose oils from Rocky Mountain Oils over the more popular MLM brands you usually hear about.
 There are a couple of reasons.
 The first reason is that in my research, I have become convinced that no one has the market on pure, unadulterated, organic essential oils.
 I’ve been using several brands of lavender and peppermint almost daily for the past year on myself and have been very happy with the results.

 I honestly have no idea if using essential oils for ADHD will help.
 I am hopeful, but cautious in my optimism.
 I’ll let you know how it goes, because judging by the popularity of the ADHD series I wrote last year, there are a lot of you out there living with similar kids.
 I am continuing to read and research, grow and learn.
 There is still so much I do not know.